qdrant/docs/qdrant/v1.2.x/quantization.md

 In this xase, the quantized vector will be 16 times smaller than the original vector.

 `always_ram` - whether to keep quantized vectors always cached in RAM or not.
 By default, quantized vectors are loaded in the same way as the original vectors.
 However, in some setups you might want to keep quantized vectors in RAM to speed up the search process.

-In this case, you can set `always_ram` to `true` to store quantized vectors in RAM.
+Then set `always_ram` to `true`.

 ### Searching with Quantization